 Goal-Setting Guidance

-As part of the University’s overall Performance Management Program for non-union employees and OPE staff, employees and their supervisors are encouraged to use these guidelines when creating goals for upcoming performance appraisals.
+As part of the University’s overall Performance Management Program for non-union employees and OPE staff, employees and their supervisors are encouraged to use these guidelines when creating goals for upcoming performance evaluations.

 What are Smart Goals?